-There’s often a tension when hiring, between lowering the people costs that can be considerable at scale and ensuring the business has the talent it needs to succeed.
-Both of these are a factor when calculating ROI in hiring.
+There’s often a tension when hiring between lowering the people costs, which can be considerable at scale, and ensuring the business has the talent it needs.
+Both of these are a factor when calculating ROI for recruitment.
 However, the cost element tends to get a lot more attention because its easier to measure.
 Too often organisations are guilty of overlooking the ‘return’ element of the equation.

-This is what leads to the tension.
-Parts of the organisation are motivated to lower annual recruitment costs.
+This is what leads to tension.
+Parts of an organisation are motivated to lower annual recruitment costs.
 Other parts, most notably hiring managers, are incentivised to deliver greater business performance and want the best people.
 And that can mean paying more.

-Both parts have the ultimate aim of driving the bottom line and securing the business’s future.
+Both groups have the ultimate aim of driving the bottom line and securing the business’s future.
 Yet, they can disagree on which is more important when it comes to hiring.

 This may seem simplistic given how far HR has matured as a discipline over the last 20 years.
 But these fundamental mechanics are alive and well in many of today’s organisations.
 And they are important because they are the reason why the ROI of an interim manager is often overlooked – leading to poor hiring decisions and counterproductive recruitment frameworks.

 Calculate based on the context

-Often, the competing incentives rub along well enough.
-But they can be thrown into conflict in cases like interim managers.
+Often, the competing incentives rub along well enough in general recruitment.
+But they are thrown into conflict in cases like interim managers.

-When hiring at volume, taking a good candidate over a perfect candidate here and there is relatively inconsequential.
+When hiring new employees in volume, taking a good candidate over a perfect candidate here and there is relatively inconsequential.
 (Relatively speaking.)
 And there can be significant upside when done at scale to ensure lower agency and salary costs.
 No-one says the most expensive candidate has to be the best candidate after all.

 However, these decisions become decidedly more ‘clutch’ the further you move up the organisational hierarchy.
 The potential benefits and the potential damage is much greater in scale.
 Poor leadership and decision-making at higher levels reverberates around the organisation.
 Whereas good leadership and decision-making is a force multiplier.